 In Branxholm the Imperial Hotel, 5 minutes from Tin Dragon Cottages, provides hearty pub meals.
 Restricted opening (COVID-19) Tuesday to Saturday.
 Phone: (03) 6354 6121

-The Tuscan Fox BYO serves good value wood-fired home-style pizzas, pasta and salads at night.
-Currently closed till further notice (COVID).
+The International Fox BYO serves good value wood-fired home-style pizzas, pasta and salads at night.
+Currently open Friday to Sunday from 5:30 pm to 8:30 pm.
 Mob: 0435 334 851

 Tin Timbers Cafe serves up breakfast most mornings from 8:30.
 Restricted opening (COVID) Saturday to Tuesdays only 8:30 to 15:00.
 Mob: 0437 755 483